mtsonkova/mtsonkova/README.md

 A simple banking application created for testing purposes.
 It features two profles: Customer and Bank Manager. - **to do**

 - [Contact List App](https://thinking-tester-contact-list.herokuapp.com/)
 Suitable for UI and API testing.
 You can test create new account, log in, and add new user.
-When adding new user you can practice traversing table rows and cells to obtain specific data. - **in progress**
+When adding new user you can practice traversing table rows and cells to obtain specific data. - **on hold -> will trt test automation with Java and Playwright + Allure Report instead of Selenium and ExtendReports**

 ### API Testing

 - [Contact List App](https://thinking-tester-contact-list.herokuapp.com/)
-Supports Get, POST, PUT, PATCH, DELETE for both users and contacts. - **in progress**
+Supports Get, POST, PUT, PATCH, DELETE for both users and contacts. - **Try RestAssured with Java**

 - [Swagger Petstore](https://petstore.swagger.io/)
 Supports Get, POST, PUT, PATCH, DELETE for pet, store and user.
 Allows choice between HTTP and HTTPS schemes.
-Allows testing of authorization. - **done**
+Allows testing of authorization. - **in progress**
   - [Petstore API testing with Java and RestAssured](https://github.com/mtsonkova/Petstore-RestAPITest-with-RestAssured)

 - [restful-booker](https://restful-booker.herokuapp.com/apidoc/index.html)